Hand features of a problematic child, from a palmist’s point of view.

 What is meant by a difficult child?

-The things that might be an issue with children are not listening or obeying rules, arguing back, losing temper, hyperactivity, lying or being sneaky.
+The things that might be an issue with children are not listening or obeying rules, arguing back, losing their temper, hyperactivity, lying or being sneaky.
 Sometimes even being overly dependent or lazy can be a problem.

 Possible hand features of a difficult child: